Aged Imperial Yellow Tea

 $36.00 – $120.00 — available on subscription

 Hunan, China: This Province enjoys four distinctive seasons, with plenty of rainfall in spring and summer followed by a dry autumn.
-Tea farms here are often located in hilly areas and sometimes in high altitude, mountainous regions.
-Varieties produced in this area include green, black, oolong, as well as various scented teas
+Tea farms here are often located in hilly areas and sometimes in high-altitude, mountainous regions.
+Varieties produced in this area include green, black, and yellow, as well as various scented teas

 Imperial Yellow Tea is versatile and can be brewed from lower temperature to near boiling.
 Variation in water temperature and steeping time can result in dramatically different flavor profiles and will allow for varying numbers of infusions.
 Always adjust brewing temperature, steeping time and quantity of leaves used, based on your own preferences.
 Don’t be afraid to experiment with food pairing!